umbraco/UmbracoDocs/10/umbraco-ui-builder/property-editors/entity-picker.md

 ---
-description: Using the entity picker property editor with Konstrukt, the back office UI builder for Umbraco.
+description: Using the entity picker property editor with Konstrukt, the backoffice UI builder for Umbraco.
 ---

 # Entity Picker